 4. Options for phytosanitary measures

-This section provides options for phytosanitary measures for the pests listed in Table 1.
+This section provides options for phytosanitary measures that may be relevant for the pests listed in Table 1.
+The options presented are not intended to be exhaustive.

+The relevance of the measures should be evaluated for each country of origin.
+However, contracting parties shall institute only phytosanitary measures that are technically justified (Article VII.2 (g) of the IPPC).

 Table 2 provides some options for phytosanitary measures that may be relevant to all pests associated with the international movement of fresh M. indica fruit.

 Table 3 provides some pest-specific options for phytosanitary measures that may be relevant for the pests listed in Table 1, with further details being provided in Table 4 to Table 9.